isaacg1/minipyth/README.md

 # Minipyth

-Minipyth is a new programming language, inspired by [Pyth](https://github.com/isaacg1/pyth).
+Minipyth is a minimal programming language, inspired by [Pyth](https://github.com/isaacg1/pyth).
 Minipyth is intended to be
 programmed from my phone.